animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 It's the delusion that doctors and hospitals are trying to heal.
 However, in that example, it was the doctors and hospital who were creating a Hell, and the delusion was the only healing part of it.
 In that delusion, he was quite snarky.

 Later, my best friend returned, literally.
-We were texting and he remarked, without prompt, syaing if he were a Devil, he'd be a "snarky Devil."
+We were texting and he remarked, without prompt, saying if he were a Devil, he'd be a "snarky Devil."
 He texted me that of his own accord, knowing nothing about the hospitalization, no context, no prompt.

 #### Warmth, nature, and organic-type foods